 EU / EFTA Nationals: EU and EFTA nationals may directly enter Switzerland with a valid travel document that is recognized by the Swiss authorities.

 Non-EU / Non-EFTA Nationals: Citizens of non-EU and non-EFTA countries require a visa to enter Switzerland.
 Please note that some non-EU / non-EFTA nationals do not need a visa if their stay is less than 90 days.

 Note: Please keep in mind that you will receive the official letter confirming your successful registration for this program only after having paid the full tuition fee.
 If you require this document for visa purposes, please make sure to plan enough time between the payment and your entry to Switzerland.

 Arriving in Zurich

-Zurich can be reached easily by train, plane, bus or car.
-Zurich Tourism's website has all the relevant information on how to reach the city.
+Zurich can easily be reached by train, plane, bus or car.
+The Zurich Tourism website has all the relevant information on how to reach the city.

 Arriving at Zurich Airport: Zurich has a very well connected international airport.
 If you arrive at Zurich Airport, you can take a direct train or tram to the city center.
-Trains depart from the airport train station in the lower level, the tram and busstops are located outside check-in area 3.
+Trains depart from the airport train station on the lower level, the tram and bus stops are located outside check-in area 3.